lucabk/Full-Stack-Open/README.md

   - **courseinfo**: A continuation of the course information project from Part 1, expanding on the previous version by introducing more complex state management and REST API integration.
   - **phonebook**: A project to build a simple phonebook application using React and Node.js.
 This part focuses on working with forms, REST APIs, and database integration using jsondb.
   - **countries**: A project for displaying information about different countries, integrating external APIs to fetch data, and practicing React useEffect and handling side effects.

+- **part3**:
+The solutions for Part 3 can be found in a separate repository: https://github.com/lucabk/Full-Stack-Open-Part3
+  - **phonebook**: Implementation of a backend related to the previously developed front-end using Mongoose and MongoDB Cloud (Atlas) for the database, Express as server and Render for deployment on the Internet

+- **part4**:
+  - **blog list**: